Accenture/reactive-interaction-gateway/docs/tutorial.md

 Going back to the first terminal window you should now see your greeting event :tada:

-### 6. Next: connect your app
+### 6. Connect your app to RIG

 To connect your app to RIG, add an event listener to your frontend.
 See [examples/sse-demo.html](https://github.com/Accenture/reactive-interaction-gateway/blob/master/examples/sse-demo.html) for a full example.
-Here are the most important parts:
+Here are the most important bits:

 ```html
 <!DOCTYPE html>